BrefCool/SimpleWebProject/README.md

 # SimpleWebProject: The To Do List
 This is a simple web project using vue.js + beego + MongoDB.
-Also, this web app is packaged as docker image and can by deployed on MiniKube.
+Also, this web app is packaged as docker image and can by deployed on MiniKube :)

 ## Web App Preview:
 This website can be used as a To Do List.
 User can do basic CRUD operations including adding tasks to the list, marking the task as completed, delete a existed task and query all the tasks' informations.